When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Introduction

 Our main result is that, once these realistic frictions are introduced, parametric insurance can dominate indemnity insurance under the same utility objective.
 This dominance arises most clearly when households face binding budget constraints.
 In such cases, the deductible required to make indemnity insurance affordable may be so large that the contract is economically irrelevant.
 In contrast, a parametric contract can still provide a modest but meaningful transfer.
+Even when this transfer covers only a small fraction of the realized loss, it can materially improve welfare by reducing liquidity shortfalls and supporting early recovery.
 We characterize indifference thresholds between the two designs and show that the welfare advantage of parametric insurance follows a non-monotonic pattern in the available premium budget: it emerges when budgets are small, disappears as indemnity insurance becomes effective, and vanishes entirely once both contracts are unconstrained.